THE STORYLINE OF PLATO'S "PROTAGORAS"

-The demonstration concluded, Protagoras is ordered to defend the proposition that ignorance (?µa??a) and ??d?e?a are compatible. ?µa??a was one of four vices of off-duty soldiers, cited by Protagoras at 349d6?8.
+The hedonic calculus demonstration concluded, Protagoras is ordered to defend the proposition that ignorance (?µa??a) and ??d?e?a are compatible. ?µa??a was one of four vices of off-duty soldiers, cited by Protagoras at 349d6?8.
 The term reoccurs in Socrates' formulation of the replacement definition of ??d?e?a.
-The following exchanges are the steps through which the replacement definition is forced upon the sophist.
+The following exchanges are the steps through which the replacement is forced upon the sophist.

 Asked whether cowards go after things they deal with boldly (t? ?a??a??a), and ??d?e??? go towards the dreadful things, Protagoras expresses the conventional opinion, that cowards run away from battle, ??d?e??? the reverse.

 Protagoras is asked whether ??d?e??? go into battle deeming (????µ?????) that they will confront terrible things.
 The sophist considers this impossible, on the basis of prior argument, in that life choices are or should be made in view of avoiding pain.
 Accordingly, by going into batle, ??d?e??? show that they do not deem war to be terrible.

 Socrates gets Protagoras to agree that ." . . no one goes towards what he deems terrible, since (?pe?d?) to be overcome by oneself was found to be ignorance (?µa??a)."

 22 Cf. Pl.
 Pol.
 282b6: it is ?sfa??ste???, in applying diaeresis to a category, to cut through the middle.